LRDOC/SteamPlayerCount/README.md

 ## Installation
 - Ensure Python is installed on your system.
 - Install required Python packages using `pip install` followed by `pandas` `requests` or `matplotlib`
+- If you would like to install this project without worrying about folder arrangement, https://github.com/LRDOC/SteamPlayerCount and press code.
+From there, press Download ZIP

 ## Usage Instructions
 1) Place the games.csv file in the data/rawData directory within the project.
+    - Create a folder that next the files, labeled "data", then a folder inside that called "rawData".
+After that place games.csv in there
 2) Run main.py from the scripts directory to start the tool.
 3) Choose 'historical' to see historical player data or 'current' for current player count.
     1) For historical data, select from the available games listed by the program.